robertdavis1/PiX-C2/README.md

 ASSUMPTIONS:
 * You have root/admin privs on client/server machine
 * Python/Scapy are installed on client/server machine
-* Mysql installed and database configured (working on schema file)
+* Mysql installed

+run install.sh to install database schema and user/password for master (pingc2.py) app.

 Disclaimer: This application must not be used for illegal purposes.
 Get explicit permission before use.